mauvilar/mauvilar/README.md

 ### Hi there 👋, I'm Mau

 📊 Data Analyst · 💻 Tech lover · ₿ Crypto trader

 ---

 ### About me

-- 🌱 Currently learning **Python, SQL & Power BI** in a Data Analytics bootcamp.
-- 📊 I enjoy turning data into clear, actionable insights.
+- 📊 I turn data into clear, actionable insights through analysis and storytelling.
+- 🧹 Strong focus on data cleaning, exploratory analysis, and building dashboards.
+- 🧠 Tools I use: **Python, SQL, Pandas, Power BI & Tableau**.
-- ₿ I’m also into **crypto trading** and blockchain technology.
+- ₿ Interested in **crypto markets** and blockchain technology.
 - 🤖 Curious about **AI, automation and new tech**.
 - 📫 How to reach me: **unicemau@gmail.com**